prayasha-nanda/CrimsonPathfinder3D/README.md

 ## ⭐ Live Demo
 Experience Astaroth's maze-solving [live](https://crimson-pathfinder.vercel.app/)!

+## 🎯 Chosen Track
+This project falls under the AI/ML (Artificial Intelligence/Machine Learning) track, focusing specifically on AI pathfinding algorithms and their visualization.

+## 💡 Problem Solved
+The project addresses the challenge of understanding and visualizing complex pathfinding algorithms in an intuitive and engaging way.
+It demystifies how AI navigates complex environments, making abstract concepts like maze generation and A* search tangible and interactive.
+It provides a platform for both learning and entertainment, showcasing the power of computational problem-solving.

+## 💰 Bounties/Challenges Completed
+### Challenge 1: Choose Your Colour Theme
+Crimson/Black colour theme chosen!
+### Challenge 2: Include a Star Wars Easter Egg
+Many easter eggs littered throughout the site!
+The X-wing, Death star, and Baby Yoda models are simplified versions, and the Force is strong with the pathfinding messages!
+### Challenge 3: Reimagine a Scene
+Joined the VC and intereacted with fellow Siths!
+The Jedis faced a terrible defeat!
+### Challenge 4: Bring Your World into 3D
+Our pride lies in the 3D rendering of the procedurally generated maze!

 ## 🛠️ Features
   * **Procedural Maze Generation**: Generates unique mazes using a recursive backtracking algorithm.
   * **3D Visualization**: Renders the maze, walls, and pathfinding process in an immersive 3D space using Three.js.